krasi-karamazov/GitHubClient/README.md

 #### TODO

+∙ Add network state check before every request (usually I would do this using an extension function for the Activity class and check before every request)

 ∙ Work a bit on readability on some portions of the code

 ∙ Implement extensive unit testing.
 Right now, because of time constraints, the unit tests are somewhat naive and limited to just being a showcase of how I usually do them.
 They can be found in the presentation and domain modules